Vonage/vonage-node-code-snippets/sms/README.md

-# Getting Started with Nexmo SMS APIs with Node.js
+# Getting Started with Vonage SMS APIs with Node.js

-## Set up the ENV with Your Nexmo API Keys
+## Set up the ENV with Your Vonage API Keys

-To use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
+To use this sample you will first need a [Vonage account](https://dashboard.nexmo.com/sign-up).
 Once you have your own API credentials, rename the `.env-example` file to `.env` and set the values as required.

 You also need to [buy a number](https://dashboard.nexmo.com/buy-numbers) where you can send and receive SMS messages.